 Our young people, adults at risk and their parents/carers have the right to expect all staff to deal sensitively and sympathetically with their situation.
 It is important that information is only available to those who need to know it.
 Parents/carers and, where appropriate, the young person/adult at risk should be told that their right to confidentiality may be breached if information comes to light suggesting possible harm to other people.
 Safeguarding issues relating to individual cases must not be subject to open discussion in the office or elsewhere.
-Should any information or correspondence related to specific safeguarding issues need to be sent via email or any other electronic means, the Designated Safeguarding Leads must be contacted prior to transmission.
-As a minimum, any attached documents must be password protected for confidentiality of sensitive information.
+Should any information or correspondence related to specific safeguarding issues need to be sent via email or any other electronic means, the DSL must be contacted prior to transmission.